mvolkmann/alpine-plugins/README.md

 There must be a file similar to the one below named `component-name.html`.
-This inserts the HTML of the component and makes the `x-data` properties avaialable to it.
+This inserts the HTML of the component and makes the `x-data` properties available to it.

 Here is an example of defining such a component in the file `progress-bar.html`: